-Like conservatorship (child custody) and visitation rights, Texas child support obligations are imposed by order of the court.
-As a result, if you need to modify or enforce your Texas child support court orders or defend against a modification or enforcement action, you should hire an attorney to take you through the formal legal process.
+Like conservatorship (child custody) and visitation rights, Texas requires a court order to establish, enforce, or modify a child support obligation.
+If you need to establish child support or modify or enforce a Texas child support order, or defend against a modification or enforcement action, you should hire an attorney to help you navigate the legal process.

-At Helene Parker & Associates, L.L.C., we are experienced and compassionate Lewisville child support attorneys.
+At Helene Parker & Associates, L.L.C., we are experienced, compassionate, and knowledgeable about child support.
 We pride ourselves on keeping our clients informed, explaining their options, and providing thorough representation of their interests in court.

 Modification of Texas Child Support Orders